 What People Like About Recruiting In-House

 - Personal investment.
 As an in-house recruiter, it’s easy to see the results of your work as new employees directly impact your company.
 Many business leaders will tell you that an organization’s people are what make it special.
 Recruiters can take great pride in knowing they help attract the talent that defines their company.

 - Changing people’s lives.
 An in-house recruiter helps people find what could be their dream job.
 Because they work for the same company, they’re also helping to hire their future co-workers.
 It’s rewarding to see the difference you make in the company when you see someone you helped recruit start their job.

 - Learning opportunities.
 Few jobs offer as much broad exposure to the inner workings of a company.
 A career in recruiting gives opportunities to work with a variety of functions and personalities.
 This variety helps keep the job interesting.

 What People Don’t Like About Being an In-House Recruiter

 - Ongoing requisitions.
 Some jobs are easier to find people for, while others can take several months or more to fill.
-When you have a particularly tough requisition, it can feel demoralizing when your work hasn’t resulted in a hire after that long.
-There are many reasons that jobs can take a long time to fill, so it’s important to keep trying new methods and to cut yourself some slack.
+When you have a particularly tough requisition, it can feel demoralizing when your work hasn’t resulted in a hire.
+There are many reasons jobs can take a long time to fill, so it’s important to keep trying new methods and cut yourself some slack.